UniversalDependencies/docs/_u-dep/flat.md

 endocentric (headed) MWEs (like _apple pie_).

 Flat MWEs are annotated with a flat structure, where all subsequent words in the expression are attached to the first one using the `flat` label.
-The assumption is that these expressions do not have any internal syntactic structure and that the structural annotation is in principle arbitrary.
-In practice, however, it is highly desirable to use a consistent annotation of all flat MWEs in all languages.
+The assumption is that in these expressions, the `flat` relations are not syntactic head-modifier relations, and that the structural annotation is in principle arbitrary.
+For consistency, UD specifies that the first word of the expression shall be the head of all `flat` dependents.
+These dependents may have other modifiers so long as they are not `flat`.

 Below we describe some of the most common uses of [flat]() across languages.
 Note that semantically equivalent expressions in different languages (or even in the same language) may require a different analysis if sometimes